eheien/pymw/pymw/doc/interfaces.rst

 BOINC
 ^^^^^
 Uses the `BOINC volunteer computing system <http://boinc.berkeley.edu/>`_ to perform tasks.
-Without using a custom worker app, such as `PyBOINC <http://bitbucket.org/jeremycowles/pyboinc>`_, Python is required to be installed on the client machines and must be available on the PATH environment variable (i.e. typing "python" will run the interpreter from any directory).

-However, by using PyBOINC, no interpreter is needed on the client machine and no assumptions are made about the PATH evnironment variable.

-Basic Setup
-"""""""""""
 To create a BOINC application using PyMW one must:

 * Setup a BOINC server
 * Create a new project using the tools/create_project script
 * Pass the path to the new project as the BOINC interface's "project_home" parameter
-* Optionally, pass the path to the custom worker app (PyBOINC) and any arguments needed to run it.
+* Optionally, pass the path to the custom worker app (such as PyBOINC, discussed below) and any arguments needed to run it.
 PyBOINC requires one argument, the name of the zipped Python library to use for execution without the platform name (i.e. 1.00_python26.zip)

+Without using a custom worker app, such as
+`PyBOINC <http://bitbucket.org/jeremycowles/pyboinc>`_, Python is required to be installed on the client machines and must be available on the PATH environment variable (i.e. typing "python" will run the interpreter from any directory).
+However, by using PyBOINC, no interpreter is needed on the client machine and no assumptions are made about the PATH evnironment variable.

 Creating a server is relatively simple using the VM Image and is a good way to get up and running quickly with BOINC.
-After you have setup a BOINC VM, the Python Apps page describes how to use it to run PyMW apps on the BOINC VM.
+After you have setup a BOINC VM, the Python Apps page in the BOINC wiki provides a step-by-step walkthrough of how to run PyMW apps using the VM.

 .. seealso::